Chapter 32:

 The school courtyard hidden in Tokyo’s biggest park was transformed.

 Paper lanterns floated like soft stars above long rows of tables and banners.
-Barrier seals shimmered along the roofs, tightening and relaxing in timed pulses like the heartbeat of the entire institution.
-Officials from across the school system walked in carefully arranged paths, their robes crisp, their eyes always watchful.
+Barrier seals shimmered along the roofs.
+Officials from across the school system walked in carefully arranged paths.
+Their eyes watchful for any trouble.

 The air was filled with power and prestige.

-Right in the corner of the courtyard, behind a tasteful decorative bamboo fence, sat the eight misfit children, folded neatly on the tatami mats as though glued into polite stillness.
+Right in the corner of the courtyard, behind a tasteful decorative bamboo fence, sat the eight misfit children.
 Every single one had both hands in their lap, backs straight, eyes forward.

 Youchan had never seen anything like it.
 Scary…